-Continuing our series on Philemon, dancer and choreographer Julie Rothschild brings us this work in response to Philemon 1:8-11:
+Dancer and choreographer Julie Rothschild brings us this work 'in response to' Philemon 1:8-11.

 Julie Rothschild is an Independent Dance Artist and Educator, Alexander Technique Teacher, and Nordic Ski Instructor.
 Her passion for movement and performance began at a young age, and continues to lead her in unpredictable and wondrous directions.